Genomics-HSE/DAIseg/README.md

 The resulting vcf.gz file is all.chr22.vcf.gz{.tbi}

+## Ancestral alleles

+If you working with hg19 the list of acestral allels could be extract from vcf [1000GP panel][1].

 ## Archaic covering

 Add full path to files  of   Altai.Neanderthal, Vindija33.19, Chagyrskaya/Okladnikova to variables n1, n2, n3 in  archaic.covering.sh and run